 The Company currently separates the roles of Chief Executive Officer and Chairman of the Board.
 Mr. Locoh-Donou, the President and Chief Executive Officer, is responsible for setting the strategic direction of the Company and for the day-to-day leadership and performance of the Company.
 Mr. Higginson, the Chairman of the Board, sets the agenda for and presides at Board meetings and coordinates the Board's communications, with input from Mr. Locoh-Donou and the Company's senior management team.
-The Board believes this current structure balances the needs for the President and Chief Executive Officer to run the Company on a day-to-day basis with the benefit provided to the Company by Mr. Higginson's perspective as an independent member of the Board.
+The Board believes this current structure balances the need for the President and Chief Executive Officer to run the Company on a day-to-day basis with the benefit provided to the Company by Mr. Higginson's perspective as an independent member of the Board.
+If the role of Chair were filled by a director who did not qualify as an independent director, the Board would designate a lead independent director.